apache/spark/docs/index.md

 or the `JAVA_HOME` environment variable pointing to a Java installation.

 Spark runs on Java 8/11, Scala 2.12, Python 2.7+/3.4+ and R 3.1+.
+Java 8 prior to version 8u92 support is deprecated as of Spark 3.0.0.
 Python 2 support is deprecated as of Spark 3.0.0.
 R prior to version 3.4 support is deprecated as of Spark 3.0.0.
 For the Scala API, Spark {{site.SPARK_VERSION}}